 Option 3: Review effective speed of your backup

-Another indication that CrashPlan is running the file verification scan - not backing up files - is an effective rate that is significantly higher than the sent rate.
+Another indication that the CrashPlan app is running the file verification scan - not backing up files - is an effective rate that is significantly higher than the sent rate.

-To compare the rates, click on History in the CrashPlan app.
+- Compare the effective rate and the sent rate.
 Look for a line like this (sent and effective rates are shown in bold for this example):

 I 02/09/14 12:45PM [Default] Stopped backup to CrashPlan PRO Online in 15 minutes: 439 files (558.10MB) backed up, 24.50MB encrypted and sent @ 86.2Kbps (Effective rate: 6.1Mbps)